Date of Award

 Scholarly Commons Citation

 Saambavi, Karunakaran, "Flow Separation Control Using Synthetic Jets on a Flat Plate" (2014).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 180.